Graduate Student Travel Fund

 - participate in a music competition, or

-- perform by invitation at a music professional conference
+- perform at a music professional conference

 - The conference or competition must take place while the student is enrolled full-time in a graduate degree program.
 Students on official on-leave status are not enrolled full-time.
 Full-time enrollment ceases at the end of the month when all degree requirements are completed, not at the time of convocation